-(Note: policies that are procedural shall be documented in the appropriate handbooks) All Policies in Section 5 were reviewed for consistency in March 2019
+(Note: policies that are procedural shall be documented in the appropriate handbooks) All Policies in Section 5 were reviewed for consistency in March 2019 and reviewed in March 2021

 5.1 EQUAL OPPORTUNITY

 ISK provides equal employment opportunities and the Board of Directors maintains and promotes non-discrimination in all aspects of recruitment and employment of individuals.
 All actions and decisions shall be considered on merit regardless of age, race, color, national or ethnic origin, religion, gender, gender identity, sexual orientation, language, disability, pregnancy, genetic information, HIV status or any other irrelevant factor.